ioccc-src/winner/bugs.md

 Nonetheless we challenge you to fix these entries for educational/instructional value and/or enjoyment but we kindly request that you **DO NOT** submit a pull request!
-If you can't figure it out you're invited to look at the git diffs, where there are some (some were fixed earlier on but rolled back due the fix feeling like tampering).
+If you can't figure it out you're invited to look at the git diffs, where there are some (some were fixed earlier on but rolled back as both Cody and Landon individually felt that the fix was tampering with the entry).

 NOTE: in the case of `gets()` we've fixed some to avoid the warning of the compiler, linker or even during runtime, depending on the system.
-In [one case](1990/tbr/tbr.c) the fix actually prevents confusing output (though that was not the only fix made).
+In [some cases like 1990/tbr](1990/tbr/tbr.c) the fix actually prevents confusing output (though that was not the only fix made in that entry).

 ### Exception: your own entries

-Of course if you're the author you're welcome to fix your own entry (or else suggest that they're fixed)!
+Of course if you're the author you're welcome to fix your own entry, prefer your own fix or suggest that they're fixed!

 ## STATUS: requires a compiler supporting `-traditional-cpp` - alternate code requested